 To ensure the mission was correctly sent to your vehicle it is recommended to perform a "Load from vehicle" after performing a "Send to vehicle" and verify the correct mission is loaded.

 On the right edge of the display is the list of mission commands for this mission.
 You can click on one of these to edit the values for the item.
 Above are a set of options to switch between editing the Mission and GeoFence.
 Rally Points are currently not supported.

 Click on a mission command to show it's editor which allows you to specify the values for the command.
 You can also change the type of the command by clicking on the command name, "Waypoint" in this example.
 This allows you to pick from the set up available commands to build your mission.
 To the right of the command name is a menu you can open by clicking.
 This menu provides you access to additional options such as Insert and Delete.

-A mission always has a "Planned Home Position" associated with it.
+When planning a mission, a "Planned Home Position" is shown.
 This is used to simulate the home position of the vehicle such that waypoint lines can be drawn correctly to the first actual waypoint.
 Keep in mind that the actual home position for a mission is set by the vehicle at the takeoff position and may differ from the "planned" home position.

 In the center of the map you will see a visualization of your current mission.
 You can click on the waypoint indicators to select them and also drag them around to move.

 At the bottom of the map you will see a representation of the height differences between your mission commands.
 The white bars below the mission items indicate the relative height above ground level.
 The ground level is an estimation based on satellite surveys, these do not account for structures like buildings, power lines or trees.
 A visual on-site inspection must always be performed.
 QGroundControl only accounts for terrain altitudes directly below the planned waypoints, it does not account for terrain altitudes between waypoints.
 The DeltaQuad Mission Validator will verify terrain altitudes across the entire mission path.